Fraxinus quadrangulata: Conservation status

 As of 2014, blue ash appears to be least threatened in comparison to other North American ash by the infestation of the emerald ash borer.
 First detected in North America in 2002, this invasive beetle has since spread throughout much of this tree's range.
 Approximately sixty to seventy percent of these trees survive compared to other ash such as black ash and green ash where up to ninety-nine percent of them are killed by emerald ash borer.
 In 2017, the blue ash, along with other ashes native to the Eastern United States such as the black ash, green ash and white ash were assessed as Critically Endangered by the IUCN.
 This is due to the non-native invasive emerald ash borer's massive population increase across the native habitat of these trees.

+In Canada, Fraxinus quadrangulata is legally protected as a threatened species under the Species at Risk Act.
+F. quadrangulata is found in Ontario and has experienced habitat fragmentation within that portion of its range.
+Ongoing threats to this species in Canada may include white-tailed deer browsing of young trees and emerald ash borer activity, although the impact of these threats is not well defined at present.